mahynski/pychemauth/README.md

 ## Conventional Chemometrics [Least amount of data available]

-> Conventional chemometric authentication methods generally fall under the umbrella of multivariate regression or classification tasks.
+> [Conventional chemometric authentication methods](https://www.sciencedirect.com/science/article/pii/S0003267017306050?casa_token=7wJt53xzxFgAAAAA:LSvTEjSKSTXsoFfH71ccxnP5eOj9OX3VxnPhA1t02FYYfsKosJQjq3s-rgKJUX0VNu7sFrrYvbA) generally fall under the umbrella of multivariate regression or classification tasks.
 For example, the model proposed when performing multilinear regression is  `y = MX + b`, where the matrix `M` must be solved for.
-(Un)supervised classification is commonly performed via projection methods, which create a model of the data as: `X = TP^T + E`, where the scores matrix, `T`, represents the projection of the `X` matrix into a (lower dimensional) score space.
+(Un)supervised classification is commonly performed via [projection methods](https://www.sciencedirect.com/science/article/pii/S0169743902001077?casa_token=Drui6g1wMgQAAAAA:qG1E9HHTSWrM1UhkWnLWw2iBxFAOa0Qsi9LblalX4PvfLCHNay0m-besnzOyZwXtBfI4LLGp7wQ), which compress the data into a lower dimensional space.
+A common choice of data models is: `X = TP^T + E`, where the scores matrix, `T`, represents the projection of the `X` matrix into a (lower dimensional) score space.
 The `P` matrix, called the [loadings matrix](http://www.statistics4u.com/fundstat_eng/cc_pca_loadscore.html), is computed in different ways.
 For example, PCA (unsupervised) uses the leading eigenvectors of the covariance matrix of `X`, where as PLS uses a different (supervised) decomposition which is a function of both `X` and `y`. `E` is the error resulting from this model.

 > These often require careful preparation of the training set to remove extremes and outliers so that "masking" effects do not affect your final model.
 Manual data inspection is typically (but not always) required.
 Thus, conventional authentication methods can be considered [novelty detection](https://scikit-learn.org/stable/modules/outlier_detection.html) methods (no outliers in training), but many have built in capabilities to interatively "clean" the training set if outliers are assumed to be present initially.
 See ["Detection of Outliers in Projection-Based Modeling" by Rodionova and Pomerantsev](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.9b04611) for an example of outlier detection and removal in projection-based modeling.